Jan 15, 2019 · 8 min read

-We know we’re sounding like a broken record by now, but ICYMI, coconut oil is one you want to avoid.
-Also called “cocos nucifera oil” in some ingredients lists, coconut oil is a culprit in clogged pores and acne, and is used in many skincare products.
+We know we’re sounding like a broken record by now, but ICYMI, coconut oil is pore-clogging ingredient.
+Also called “cocos nucifera oil," coconut oil is a culprit in clogged pores and acne, and is used in many skincare products.

 Wheat germ oil can also clog pores, so we recommend avoiding that one as well.
-It’s found in skincare products such as Dr. Hauschka Clarifying Day Oil, so be sure to look out for this pore offender in the ingredients label of any oil-based products you consider using.
+It’s found in skincare products such as Dr. Hauschka Clarifying Day Oil.
+Be sure to look for this pore clogging ingredient in the label of any oil-based products you consider using.

-Labels can be misleading, so be sure to read the ingredients list on any skincare product before you use it.
-Even easier: you can always use CosDNA.com to check the Acne and Irritation ratings for any product.
-Check out our easy how-to guide!
+Labels can be misleading.
+Read the ingredients list on any skincare product before you use it.
+You can always use CosDNA.com to check the Acne and Irritation ratings for any product.
+Find out which ingredients might cause acne breakouts.

 Face oils can feel like a luxurious way to pamper your skin, especially in the winter.
-The downside is that they can cost a pretty penny.
-Just remember: a little oil goes a long way!
+The downside is that they can be expensive.
+But remember: a little oil goes a long way!
 One small bottle can last up to 6 months if you only use a few drops at a time, which is typically the recommended amount.

 As a somewhat less expensive alternative, some people buy vials of oils they like for their skin and make their own blend at home.
 Just remember, essential oils can have an expiration date.
 Face oils and serums that come in opaque containers (such as “ultra violet glass”) maintain their properties longer since their contents are protected from light exposure.